By Hester / Last Updated March 7, 2023

 ➤Large file transfer.
 It supports flexible file transfer methods with high speed.

 ➤Multi-monitor support.
-It enables view and control a multi-monitor device.
+It enables viewing and control of a multi-monitor server.

 ➤Chat.
 It offers a chat box in the remote session, making it convenient for users to exchange messages instantly.